Community Detection in Multiplex Networks: Discussion

 Local methods show a behavior that is, to some extent, similar to the global partitioning methods.
 When tested on pillar communities they show a remarkable similarity between the produced communities, which can easily lead to calling them interchangeable.
 Nevertheless, the less pillar-like the community structure in the data is, the higher the differences seem to be at first between \textsf{ACLcut} and \textsf{ML-LCD} and then also between \rev{different settings of} the same algorithm.

 \rev{Scalability analysis has also provided useful information about specific methods with scalability issues, which can be used to select feasible approaches depending on the data.}

 \rev{ We would also like to draw additional remarks that might be considered mainly by practitioners.
 Community detection remains a challenging task, and further complicated in multilayer networks, which is testified by the plethora of available approaches and methods, most of which have been studied in our extensive survey, while new others are currently under development at the time of this writing.
 From a practical viewpoint, the core problems are, on the one hand, \textit{i}) to select the most suited algorithm and parameterization for a target application domain, and on the other hand, \textit{ii}) to have it clear in mind what kind of community we are interested in or we expect to detect.
 Problem \textit{i}) should be addressed by taking into account that community detection methods, especially if belonging to different methodological approaches, will easily discover different patterns in a multilayer network, mainly because every method has its own bias resulting from the optimization of different criteria.
 We believe this variety of choice should not be seen as a negative point, but rather as an opportunity to find out communities with different structures and related meanings.
 Also, if the need for having a unified solution from different available ones still remains as a priority, the ensemble-based consensus approach could be considered as the way to go.
 Understanding problem \textit{ii}) will nonetheless be crucial in most cases, as it may pose a requirement for the structure of the communities to be discovered, thus possibly impacting on the choice of the method to be used.
 In any case, this will also depend on the actual presence of communities of a desired form in the input network; for instance, any method based on the identification of cliques of a given size will likely fail if such cliques are rare or missing at all in the input network.
-Therefore, one suggestion in this regard would be to deepen as much as possible the study of structural micro/mesoscopic characteristics of the input network, both in its entirety as a complex system and at level of its constituent layers, to better prepare the subsequent analysis for the community detection task.
-In this regard, } as we have shown, pillar-like communities can be well detected with the methods considered in this survey; however, it does not come to our surprise that the more we move away from that ideal model of multiplex community structure, the more the expected accuracy drops and the differences between various algorithms become more pronounced.
+Therefore, one suggestion in this regard would be to deepen as much as possible the study of structural micro/mesoscopic characteristics of the input network, both in its entirety as a complex system and at \revm{the} level of its constituent layers, to better prepare the subsequent analysis for the community detection task. }